 At this point, select the installation method that matches your web server configuration.
 Apache users can choose between mod_php (simpler setup) or PHP-FPM (better resource management).
 In contrast, Nginx requires PHP-FPM exclusively.

-Compare Installation Methods
+Compare PHP Installation Methods

-| Method | Best For | Multi-Version | Process Isolation |
+| Method | Web Server | Process Model | Best For |

 |---|---|---|---|